ShiqiYu/libfacedetection/README.md

 The model files are provided in `src/facedetectcnn-data.cpp` (C++ arrays) & [the model (ONNX) from OpenCV Zoo](https://github.com/opencv/opencv_zoo/tree/master/models/face_detection_yunet).
 You can try our scripts (C++ & Python) in `opencv_dnn/` with the ONNX model.
 View the network architecture [here](https://netron.app/?url=https://raw.githubusercontent.com/ShiqiYu/libfacedetection.train/master/onnx/yunet*.onnx).

-Notice, Opencv **does not yet support** the latest version of libfacedetection.
+Please note that OpenCV DNN does not support the latest version of YuNet with dynamic input shape.
+Please ensure you have the exact same input shape as the one in the ONNX model to run latest YuNet with OpenCV DNN.

 examples/detect-image.cpp and examples/detect-camera.cpp show how to use the library.